projecttacoma/fqm-execution/README.md

 ### Episode-based Measures

-For episode-based measures, calculation is largely the same as the [basic example](#interpreting-calculation-results), but the detailed results responses allows for a more granular view of which population's each individual episode landed into via an `episodeResults` list that appears in each
+For episode-based measures, calculation is largely the same as the [basic example](#interpreting-calculation-results), but the detailed results responses allows for a more granular view of which populations each individual episode landed into via an `episodeResults` list that appears in each
 `detailedResult` object for episode-based measures only.

 In this case, there is still an overall `populationResults` list for convenience, where a given `populationResult` is `true` if _any_ of the episodes have result `true` for that population in the individual `episodeResults` list.
 Continuing the example from above, the following would be what the results